 Operating systems: Android, iOS

-- Touch ID or Face ID protection for tokens (iOS version only),
+- Face ID/Touch ID protection for app access (iOS version only),

-- Ability to search by token name (iOS version).
+- Ability to search by token name (iOS version only).

 Add new comment